Publication Title

 Recommended Citation

 Burnstine, A., Grodzki, E., & Powers, S. (2018, August).
-Pop-Up into Popular Culture: The Emergence of Pop-Ups.
-Presentation given at the Language, Culture and Politics Association’s annual conference at Tischner European University in Kraków, Poland.
+Pop-up into popular culture: The emergence of pop-ups [Keynote address] Language, Culture and Politics Association Annual Conference, Kraków, Poland.

 Comments